-Fitbit is preparing to release two new devices in a couple of months time according to Wearable.
+Fitbit is preparing to release two new devices in a couple of months time.
 A source ‘close to the Fitbit beta testing team’ has confirmed that the devices, codenamed Layton and Fermin, are being tested in public ahead of an expected launch in Berlin at IFA 2016.
 The source said the company was testing them in the wild by people wearing black wristbands to conceal the trackers.

 The name Fitbit Laryon was mentioned earlier in some legal documents related to a lawsuit where the company is involved with Jawbone.
 But the second codename, Fermion is been heard for the first time.
 The new codenames are in keeping with Fitbit’s previous convention.
 The Alta’s codename was Lepton.
 All three codenames are sub-atomic particles.

 This is not entirely surprising.
 Fitbit’s CEO James Park used his company’s Q1 revenue announcement, to drop some hints on upcoming products.
 They’re “exciting new products,” Fitbit’s CEO teased.
 No other details were given, although Park did say that they would launch before the end of this year.

 While Fitbit didn’t release any names, trade filings released in May by the US Patent and Trademark Office sugggest that the company is planning to release the Charge 2 and Fitbit Flex 2.
 This would be the first refresh of these devices since they were released in 2014 and 2013, respectively.